twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-a-noble-search%zh.rst

 I thought their lives were too dry and boring, and only they could bear it.
 Anyhow, I myself now am a monk.
 When I was continuing my study (maybe in university) one day my elder sister, and uncle, not giving any reason, took me somewhere for ordination (This was arranged by his parents.
 Sayadaw himself also did not mention very clearly the reason behind the ordination.)
 They were afraid of me that not telling anything about it to me.
 My character is never talking, and doing things which are not right.
 So they were afraid of asking me to ordain by force.
 From Saketa (the town where his uncle lived) they brought me to Mingaladon (this is the place where the international airport exists, not far from Rangoon, and Maw-be) by car.
 At Munpye-yanpye Pagoda (it means free from Mara, and enemy) there was a nine days retreat of The-inn Gu meditation for the temporary ordained monks.

 (Here the working of kamma was quite interesting.
 He learned ānāpānasati from his great uncle monk who was a teacher of Mogok tradition.
 Except samatha practice he did not learn any important Dhammas from him for the Four Noble Truths, paṭiccasamuppāda, vipassanā, etc. He also did not have any interest in Mogok Dhamma.
 His knowledge of practice was zero, and he encountered many difficulties in his practice.
 It seemed to me he had a strong kammic link with The-inn Gu Sayadaw.
-It makes me remember one of Ajahn Chah’s disciples—Ajahn P. He was from Bangkok, and after graduation in Thailand he continued his further study in the U.S. One day on his meditation there he saw a senior monk in his practice, and he did not know who the monk was.
+It makes me remember one of Ajahn Chah’s disciples—Ajahn P. He was from Bangkok, and after graduation in Thailand he continued his further study in the U.S. One day in his meditation there he saw a senior monk in his practice, and he did not know who the monk was.

 He came back to Thailand, and was looking for this monk.
 He was looking for him in the well known Thai forest tradition of Ajahn Mun’s senior disciples—such as Ajahn Fung, Ajahn Wen, Ajahn Chop, etc. Later he found Ajahn Chah who was the monk who appeared in his meditation.
 He became Ajahn Chah’s disciple, and because of his samādhi had a monastery in Bangkok at a noisy area near Don Muang international airport.
 Therefore, everyone has their own teacher of kammic link.)

-So they took me to Kammaṭṭhāna teacher U Siyama who was The-inn Gu Sayadaw’s disciple.
+So they took me to Kammaṭṭhāna teacher U Siridhamma who was The-inn Gu Sayadaw’s disciple.
 They did not even tell me a word of the purpose of taking me here.
 When we arrived there, my parents were waiting for us.
 There was also a pavilion for monk ordination with new monk robes inside.
 I was speaking with Sayadaw, and later my mother called me to have my lunch, and to take a bath.

 When I was preparing for a bath, my mother told me to wash my head first.
 When I was sitting with my bowed head, mother poured water on my head, and then cut my head hair with the scissors.
 After two or three times of cutting, the middle part of the hairs were gone.
 It made me angry, but to my mother I couldn’t say anything about it, if another person I could kill him.
 (Here we can see his dosa character which is tough and determined.)